romegasoftware/MultitenancyNovaTool/README.md

 ## Usage

-New menu items labelled "Multitenancy" and "Roles & Permissions" will appear in your Nova app after installing this package.
+New menu items labeled "Multitenancy" and "Roles & Permissions" will appear in your Nova app after installing this package.

 To see the Tenant relation in the user detail view, add a `BelongsToMany` field to your `app/Nova/User` resource: